izenynn/izenynn/README.md

 # Hi there i'm izenynn 🙃

-👨🏻‍💻 Cyber Security Technician @ Telefonica.
+👨🏻‍💻 Cybersec tech @ Telefonica.

-💻 C / C++ junior bug developer.

-🌱 42 Madrid student.
+🌱 Student @ 42 Madrid.
+👨🏻‍💻 C/C++ developer.
+💭 Interested in Pentesting and Kernel.

 and thats all, hope you enjoy my git :)